 Failure #1 – Mistaking the role of sales enablement

 Sales enablement will be unique to every company.
 It’s a business strategy – not a product or checklist.
-It needs defining and applying to your organisation sensitively and expertly.
-This is not a job for an unseasoned sales team leader without proper, tailored advice.
+It needs to be defined and applied to your organisation sensitively and expertly.
+This job is not for an unseasoned sales team leader without proper, tailored advice.

 Failure #2 – Choosing the wrong person to lead sales enablement

-Sales enablement needs an owner, and that person should also be a champion and a strategist – not a tactical project manager.
+Sales enablement needs an owner, who should also be a champion and a strategist – not a tactical project manager.

 Failure #3 – Skipping or taking shortcuts in the upfront preliminaries